LonamiWebs/Telethon/readthedocs/extra/basic/telegram-client.rst

 .. code-block:: python

-    async def main():
     # The method will infer that you've passed an username
     # It also accepts phone numbers, and will get the user
     # from your contact list.
-        lonami = await client.get_entity('lonami')
+    lonami = client.get_entity('lonami')

 The so called "entities" are another important whole concept on its own, but for now you don't need to worry about it.
 Simply know that they are